 Heterogeneity in meta-analysis is the variability in effect sizes across the studies included in a quantitative synthesis that exceeds what would be expected from sampling error alone.
 It signals that the true treatment effects differ between studies due to differences in populations, interventions, comparators, outcomes, or study designs.
 Assessing heterogeneity determines whether a single pooled estimate meaningfully represents all the included evidence.

-When you conduct a meta-analysis, you are combining results from multiple studies to estimate a single summary effect.
+When you conduct a learn about meta-analysis, you are combining results from multiple studies to estimate a single summary effect.
 But those studies were conducted in different settings, with different populations, using different protocols.
 The question is not whether the results will vary, they will.
 The question is whether the variation is small enough that a single pooled estimate tells a coherent story, or whether the studies are measuring fundamentally different things.
 Heterogeneity assessment answers that question, and it is one of the most consequential steps in any evidence synthesis.

 In our meta-analyses, the most common finding is I-squared between 50-80%, and the most common mistake is treating this as a reason to abandon pooling rather than an invitation to explore sources of variation.
 This guide explains what the statistics actually tell you and what to do with that information.